-You are cordially invited to an online Extraordinary Meeting of Fulking Parish Council, on Tuesday 15th September 2020 at 7.00pm, the meeting will consider only the items set out below.
-If you would like to attend please contact Trevor Parsons, Parish Clerk email: email@example.com.
+You are cordially invited to the Ordinary Meeting of Fulking Parish Council on Thursday 7th July 2022 at 7.30pm, to be held at the Village Hall.
+The meeting will consider the items set out below.

 Public Participation: There will be a period of 15 minutes set aside at the beginning of the meeting for the public to ask questions or make comments on items on the Agenda.
 Comments on items not appearing on the agenda can be made at the chairman’s discretion.

 22/048/OM.
 Declaration of Members’ Interests.